4-H Policies (V.I.P.)

 A key to a successful 4-H meeting is planning.
 Identifying what will be included at the meeting and who will be responsible for each part of the meeting is very important.
 Officers, a planning committee, or teen leaders could assist with developing a meeting agenda and recruiting different people to carry out the various tasks.

 Good meetings take place in a warm friendly atmosphere.
 Good meetings let members become involved and express their ideas.
 Business sessions need to be conducted efficiently.
 The successful program has a variety of activities that are educational and fun.
-Here are some ideas for 4-H meetings.
-Your group will have many additional ideas about things to do in 4-H.

 New volunteers must feel they are contributing to the community and the organization.
 Various opportunities for volunteers that will help make them feel useful and give them a sense of accomplishment are listed here.
 From your experience, you may be able to add to this list.